lgatto/TeachingMaterial/Exercises/Exercise-04.md

 ## Exploratory data analysis

-A boxplot showing the distrubtion of expression data for each sample.
+A boxplot showing the distribution of expression data for each sample.

 ```r